yonashz/xyz-eks-service/README.md

   - Production recommendation would be to use a secrets manager like Hashicorp Vault or AWS Secrets Manager.
 IAM Identity Center offers secure ways to generate temporary credentials as well.
 - Docker installed (I used version 24.0.6, build ed223bc, and I used [Docker Desktop](https://www.docker.com/products/docker-desktop/) to manage my install)
   - Docker Desktop is free for non-enterprises.
 Use [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation/) if there are any licensing issues
-- A domain and hosted zone in Route 53 if hitting the service from the Ingress (ALB).
+- A domain and hosted zone in Route 53.   `external-dns` will handle creating the alias record to the ALB.

 Optional: If you want to run the Go service locally, or run the test, you'll need to install [Go](https://go.dev/doc/install)